It is O of the Sapporo office.

 And, as I said, somewhere in the 3D model that is actually finished is missing, etc. I repeatedly tried again and up.

-I am not convinced, but since I can not do anything about it even if I stepped on here, I moved on to the next editing work as soon as I could do something that could be used to some extent.
+Although I was not convinced, since I can not do anything about it even if I stepped on here, I moved to the next editing work at the stage when I was able to use something to some extent.

 Next is 3D model editing.